Responding when a person raises assisted dying: conversation guide and handbook

 Objectives of the care pathways

-The three care pathways aim to ensure that assisted dying services are provided in a person- and whānau-centred approach, which focusses on what matters from the perspectives of the person and their whānau at each step of the process.
+The three care pathways aim to ensure that assisted dying services are provided in a person- and whānau-centred approach, which focuses on what matters from the perspectives of the person and their whānau at each step of the process.

 A person- and whānau-centred approach means that a person and their whānau are heard, information is provided in a way that is understood by a person and their whānau, and the person is empowered to self-determine.
 Choosing assisted dying is the person’s choice.